-All application materials for our program must be submitted by Midnight (EST) on November 1^{st,} 2022.
+All application materials for our program must be submitted by Midnight (EST) on November 1, 2023.

-NOTE: The minimum criteria for applying to Spring Grove Hospital Center will remain modified for Training Year 2023-24 due to ongoing COVID-19 outbreaks and its continuing impact on psychology practicum training.
+NOTE: The minimum criteria for applying to Spring Grove Hospital Center will remain modified for Training Year 2024-25 due to the continuing impact of COVID-19 on psychology practicum training over the past few years, as well as the change on the AAPI to October 1st for Practicum Hours accrued.